csswizardry/csswizardry.github.com/_includes/faq-consultancy.md

     {
       "@type": "Question",
-      "name": "How much will it cost?",
+      "name": "How much will our web performance project cost?", "acceptedAnswer": {
-      "acceptedAnswer": {
         "@type": "Answer",
         "text": "Engagements start around $1,000 and can scale to $100,000 for large, enterprise-level projects.
 Every project is designed around your exact needs, so the best next step is to get in touch and we’ll map out an approach that fits."